wtsi-hgi/softpack-docs/docs/how-to-guides/deploy.md

 ## Installing the Software

-While still in the `infrastructure/terraform` directory, you can run the following command to set-up the newly provisioned VMs with the necessary software and configuration:
+While still in the `terraform` sub-directory, you can run the following command to set-up the newly provisioned VMs with the necessary software and configuration: